flash-forward-reviews/flash-forward-reviews.github.io/_posts/2024-06-09-Milky-for-the-Way.md

 {% include figure.html image="https://github.com/flash-forward-reviews/img/blob/main/img/milky2.png?raw=true" caption="" alt="" %}

 Other than providing me with my new laptop background, this game doesn’t have much value.
-It was made in 72 hours for a game jam, so credit where credit was due, it’s playable.
+It was made in 72 hours for a game jam, so credit where credit is due, it’s playable.
 Like all of these game jam games, it wasn’t meant to be reviewed in this way.
 This is my fault.

 **Recommend: No**